-• USDA APHIS issues an amended emergency order.
+- USDA APHIS issues an amended emergency order.
 The amended order restricts the movement of nursery stock from California nurseries, requiring nurseries that ship P. ramorum hosts or associated plants interstate to be inspected by a regulatory official, sampled, and tested for the disease before shipping.
-Until testing is complete and the nursery is found to be free from the pathogen, all out-of-state shipments of host nursery stock and associated articles, as well as plants within the same genus as any host or associated article, and any plant located within 10 meters of a host or associated article, must remain on hold.

-• A Butte County nursery in Chico is found to have P. ramorum during California's Statewide Detection Survey, part of the National P. ramorum Nursery Survey.
+Until testing is complete and the nursery is found to be free from the pathogen, all out-of-state shipments of host nursery stock and associated articles, as well as plants within the same genus as any host or associated article, must remain on hold. - A Butte County nursery in Chico is found to have P. ramorum during California's Statewide Detection Survey, part of the National P. ramorum Nursery Survey.